TandoorRecipes/recipes/docs/features/import_export.md

 The `.paprikarecipes` file is basically just a zip with gzipped contents.
 Simply upload the whole file and import all your recipes.

+## Pepperplate
+Pepperplate provides a `.zip` files contain all your recipes as `.txt` files.
+These files are well-structured and allow the import of all data without loosing anything.

+Simply export the recipes from Pepperplate and upload the zip to Tandoor.
+Images are not included in the export and thus cannot be imported.

 ## ChefTap
 ChefTaps allows you to export your recipes from the app (I think).
 The export is a zip file containing a folder called